flatironinstitute/sparse_dot/README.md

 and can be installed into Miniconda with `conda install -c intel mkl`.
 Alternatively, you may add need to add the path to MKL shared objects to `LD_LIBRARY_PATH` (e.g. `export LD_LIBRARY_PATH=/opt/intel/mkl/lib/intel64:$LD_LIBRARY_PATH`).
-There are some known bugs in MKL v2019 which may cause intermittent segfaults.
-Updating to MKL v2020 is highly recommended if you encounter any problems.